WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

   01 (10D + code); .02 (code); .03 (date); .04 (coding system);
   1 (status); 2 (name/title); 3 (description)

-Then we need to populate the other Lexicon files (757*).
+The second step is that we need to populate the other Lexicon files (757*).
 Previously, we created brand new entries in all files.
 However, we want to be true to the spirit of the Lexicon, and make sure that we create entries that will interoperate with the rest of the Lexicon.
-To do that, we now use the English text of the ICD from the KCD-7 spredsheet to match to an existing expression in the Lexicon (file 757.01).
+To do that, we now use the English text of the ICD from the KCD-7 spreadsheet to match to an existing expression in the Lexicon (file 757.01).
 If that exists, we use the Major Concept (757) and Semantic Class (757.1) associated with that.
 If not, we create brand new entries for the Major Concept (757) and Semantic Class (757.1) and English Expression (757.02).
 In both cases, we need to create the Korean Expression (757.02).
 The last item to create is the code.
 The code can be theoretically linked with either the English or Korean expression (as they are two separate entries pointing to the same Major Concept); but for this project I chose to point it to the Korean expression.

 This all sounds too complicated.
 The `source code
 <https://github.com/OSEHRA-Sandbox/VistA-M/blob/plan-vi/Packages/Korea%20Specific%20Modifications/Routines/UKOP6LEX.m>`__